 As noted above, this property directly abuts MD 193 and MD 450.
-The central portion of the property is encumbered with REF, steep slopes, and a historic property (Arthur Magruder House) located on its own 0.87-acre lot.
+The central portion of the property is encumbered with REF, steep slopes, and a historic property (Arthur Magruder House) to be located on its own 0.87-acre lot.
 Any development adjacent to the historic property is subject to a 50-foot-wide landscape buffer and 60-foot building setback.
 Furthermore, the property is approximately 19.10 acres in area, and only ±13 acres of the property meet the 150-foot lot depth requirement.
 Also, the Phase I noise study predicts that only two dwellings will experience noise levels exceeding 65 dBA/Ldn.
-The lot layout included with the PPS shows substantial open space adjacent to the arterial ROWs, where noise barriers could be located to mitigate excessive noise levels.
+The lot layout proposed with the PPS includes substantial open space adjacent to the arterial ROWs, where noise barriers could be located to mitigate excessive noise levels.
 These conditions are unique to the property and not a situation or configuration generally shared by other properties.

-(3) The variation does not constitute a violation of any other applicable law, ordinance, or regulation; and

-The only regulation applicable to the variation being discussed is Section 24-121(a)(4).
-The approval of a variation is unique to the Subdivision Regulations and under the sole approval authority of the Planning Board.
-A condition of approval is included, which requires the submittal of a Phase II noise study, prior to acceptance of a special exception, which demonstrates that outdoor activity areas (including, but not limited to rear yards) will be mitigated to 65 dBA/Leq or less during the hours of 7:00 a.m. to 10:00 p.m. and 55 dBA/Leq or less during the hours of 10:00 p.m. to 7:00 a.m.
+(3) The variation does not constitute a violation of any other applicable law, ordinance, or regulation; and the sole approval authority of the Planning Board.
+A condition of approval is recommended, which requires the submittal of a Phase II noise study, prior to acceptance of a special exception, which demonstrates that outdoor activity areas (including, but not limited to rear yards) will be mitigated to 65 dBA/Leq or less during the hours of 7:00 a.m. to 10:00 p.m. and 55 dBA/Leq or less during the hours of 10:00 p.m. to 7:00 a.m.
 Therefore, approval of this variation will not constitute a violation of any other applicable law, ordinance, or regulation.